GitJit-max/learning-linux/chapter/06-inter.md

 ## 6.3 Sockets

-All modern operating systems implement a version of the Berkeley socket interface that originated with a 1983 BSD Unix.
-It became the standard interface for applications running in the Internet.
-Even the Winsock implementation for Microsodt Windows, created by unaffiliated developers, closely followed the standard. [^wiki-bsd-sockets] The term socket is also used for the software endpoint of interprocess communication, which often uses the same API as a network socket. [^wiki-network-socket]
+All modern operating systems implement a POSIX or IEEE 1003.1 compliant version of the Berkeley socket interface for sending and receiving data between endpoints.
+The standard originated with BSD Unix in 1983.
+It became the standard interface for applications running on the Internet.
+Even the Winsock implementation for Microsoft Windows, created by unaffiliated developers, closely follows this standard (see [IEEE 1003.1 Standard: Sockets](https://pubs.opengroup.org/onlinepubs/9799919799/functions/V2_chap02.html#tag_16_10)). [^wiki-bsd-sockets]
+The term socket is also used for the software endpoint of interprocess communication, which often uses the same API as a network socket. [^wiki-network-socket].

 [^wiki-bsd-sockets]: [Wikipedia - Berkeley sockets, accessed 2024](https://en.wikipedia.org/wiki/Berkeley_sockets)

 [^wiki-network-socket]: [Wikipedia - Network socket, accessed 2024](https://en.wikipedia.org/wiki/Network_socket)

-> [!NOTE]
-> The use of the term socket in software is analogous to the function of an electrical connector.

-Sockets are usually the right thing to use for bidirectional IPC no matter where your cooperating processes are located.
-Sockets are supported in all recent unices, under Windows, and under classic macOS as well.
+POSIX sockets are usually the right thing to use for bidirectional IPC no matter where your cooperating processes are located.
+Sockets are supported on all modern operating systems such as GNU/Linux, Windows, and macOS.

+> Two programs communicating over a socket typically see a bidirectional byte stream.
+There are other socket modes and transmission methods, but they are of only minor importance.
+>
-- Two programs communicating over a socket typically see a bidirectional byte stream (there are other socket modes and transmission methods, but they are of only minor importance).
-The byte stream is both 1) sequenced (that is, even single bytes will be received in the same order sent) and 2) reliable (socket users are guaranteed that the underlying network will do error detection and retry to ensure delivery). [^raymond]
+> The byte stream is sequenced and reliable.
+That is, even individual bytes are received in transmission order and socket users are guaranteed that the underlying network will perform error detection and retry if necessary to ensure delivery. [^raymond]

-<a id="d-bus"></a>
+<a id="dee-bus"></a>

 ### D-Bus [^free-bus]

 [^free-bus]: [Freedesktop Wiki - What is D-Bus?, accessed 2024](https://www.freedesktop.org/wiki/Software/dbus/)

-**D-Bus** is a <ins>message-oriented</ins> middleware mechanism that allows communication between multiple processes running concurrently on the same machine.
-D-Bus is part of the freedesktop.org project and many GNU / Linux applications have the ability to communicate with each other through D-Bus.
+Many GNU/Linux applications can communicate with each other via D-Bus. **D-Bus** is a message-oriented middleware mechanism that allows communication between multiple processes running concurrently on the same machine.

+> D-Bus is part of the [Freedesktop.org](https://www.freedesktop.org/wiki/Specifications/) project.
+The goal of Freedesktop.org is to create open standards and interoperability between different GNU/Linux-based desktop environments.
+Most Freedesktop.org projects are designed to be independent of any specific desktop environment, and improve their compatibility.

-- a) D-Bus can be a mediator for many programs.
+a) D-Bus can be a mediator for many programs.
 For example, information on an incoming voice-call received through Bluetooth or VoIP can be propagated and interpreted by any currently-running music player, which can react by muting the volume or by pausing playback until the call is finished.
     - Clients should instruct the bus that they are interested in receiving certain signals from a particular object, since a D-Bus bus only passes signals to those processes with a registered interest in them.
-    - Browsing the existing bus names, objects, interfaces, methods and signals in a D-Bus bus using ` D-Feet ` package.
-- b) Also, the message bus can be used by any two apps to communicate directly without going through the message bus daemon.
+b) In addition, any two applications can use the communication bus to communicate with each other. <!--, directly without communication via the dbus [daemon](https://dbus.freedesktop.org/doc/dbus-daemon.1.html) message bus.-->
-    - D-Bus makes it simple and reliable to code a "single instance" application, a program that restricts itself to running only one instance at a time.
-And a way for the second instance to pass any command line arguments to the original instance before exit.
+    - The D-Bus bus makes it simple and reliable to code a *single instance* application.
+That is, a program that limits itself to executing only one instance at a time.
+In this case, the D-Bus message is a means of passing to the first instance the command line arguments received by the second instance at startup (before it closes).

+> [!TIP]
+> Desktop application [GNOME D-Spy](https://gitlab.gnome.org/GNOME/d-spy) is a simple GUI for browsing existing bus names, objects, interfaces, methods and signals in a D-Bus.

 <!-- # References -->